efenatuyo/xool/README.md

 # xool
-a good and fast clothing bot made for groupds
+a good and fast clothing bot made for groups.
+- IF YOU NEED HELP JOIN https://discord.gg/QJKjcTQHCJ

 ## requirements
 - Python 3.x